Filter by Category

 with Cathy Roe, certified instructor

-You've heard of the Solid Gold dancers, right?
-We are the Solid Silver Dancers!
-This class teaches a vocabulary of dance steps and styles ( 40s, 50's, 60's, disco, Broadway, etc.), which are choreographed into "dances."
+This cardio dance class teaches a vocabulary of dance steps and styles ( 40s, 50's, 60's, disco, Broadway, etc.), which are choreographed into "dances."
 The first 50 minutes is dedicated to dancing and feels like a dance workout that is easy on the knees and made especially for us seniors.
 But still fun and sassy!
 After the first few classes, a 20–25-minute rehearsal will follow for those who want to be in the performance versions of the dances.
-(But you can just do the first 50 minutes if you don't want to be in the performances) To see a video describing/demonstrating this class, go to https://youtu.be/v8X-XJfEM9w.
+(You can just do the first 50 minutes if you don't want to be in the performances) Video link describing this class at https://youtu.be/v8X-XJfEM9w.
+Video to practice basic vocabulary of steps at https://youtu.be/26Onvj0uGEE?si=IxBnDt9hEKhSHTC9

 InterPlay